Hualiama-Grandion/G5_CS595A_OCR/README.md

 paddlepaddle\
 paddleocr

-Use the following link (https://www.paddlepaddle.org.cn/documentation/docs/en/install/index_en.html) and follow the step by step tutorial in order to properly install this.
-Note if your machine does not possess a gpu you will need to change a setting.
+Use the following link (https://www.paddlepaddle.org.cn/documentation/docs/en/install/index_en.html) and follow the step-by-step tutorial to properly install this.
+Note that if your machine does not possess a GPU, you will need to change a setting.

 Additionally, note you need to install CUDA from Nvidia as well as cuDNN if you plan on running this using a GPU.